DataScienceGB/DataClean/README.md

 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* Final tidy data will be located in the data directory: req5.txt

 Only one script was built to cover the four requierments, it is script run_analysys.R